kyourek/ucmd/README.md

 cmd_line
 ========

-Command-line parser and application framework for the C programming language.
+Command-line parser and application framework for C and embedded.